-Suggested Content
+Content

 LEARNING OUTCOMES SUGGESTED ACTIVITIES What festivals do people celebrate?
 To explain the nature and purpose of festivals and celebrations Harvest festival: Describe how the Christian Harvest is celebrated.
 Describe the meaning of poverty and collect food for a food bank.
 Explain why giving is an important feature of Christianity and other religions.
 Use stories from the Bible, such as the story of Ruth, and of God providing for the poor through the tradition of leaving any surplus dropped grain for the poor to gather.
 Diwali: Pupils learn about the story of Diwali and consider the meaning, including the notion of defending people you love, fighting against evil and the use of light as a symbol.
 Ask pupils to make lanterns and to draw pictures from the story.
 Rites of passage: Show pupils different pictures from life events and describe how a Humanist and different theists might celebrate each.
 Ask pupils to describe the pictures and share their own ideas about how they celebrate life events.
 Thank you cards: Pupils consider the importance of praise and showing thanks.
 They create their own cards to say what they are thankful for.
 Place of worship visit: Take pupils to visit a place of worship with pictures of things to look for so they can identify the items used in worship and in festivals.
 Global Christmas: Describe different ways in which Christmas is celebrated around the world and to begin to identify which aspects of the holiday are religious and non-religious.
 Explain why some people do not celebrate Christmas.
 What is a promise?
 To describe what a promise is and what types of promises religious people make Noah's Ark Story Telling: Share the story of Noah's Ark, considering what Noah was told and the promise he made to God.
 Ask pupils to consider the feelings of the people in the story through a role-play before writing their own promises.
 Introduce the concept of sacred writing and the Torah.
 Leaders: Tell stories about the patriarchs in Judaism, including Abraham, Noah and Moses.
 Ask pupils to write down what qualities make a good leader.
 Explain the meaning of the term 'covenant.'
 Learn about the life events of Jesus and how these are celebrated at Christmas and Easter, through services, songs, art and food.
 Discuss the challenges Jesus faced and how he influenced the lives of those around him by reflecting on each stage of the story.
 Trust game: Ask pupils to lead a partner blindfolded around the room.
 Ask them to consider the skills they used.
-How do they respect each others' needs?
 School contract: Ask pupils to think about what promises we each have to make to live harmoniously in our community.
 Create a pupil charter that can be used in the classroom.
-Consider mutual respect and valuing each other in Humanism; truthfulness underpinning the Baha'i faith; the UN virtues project.